iezzi/ComfyUI-Orpheus-TTS/README.md

   - Reverb with adjustable room size and amount
   - Echo with configurable delay and decay
 - 🌐 Optional support for private Hugging Face models
+- 💻 Cross-platform: Works on Windows, Linux/WSL, and macOS

 ## Installation